 About a week after Thanksgiving of 2004, I stabbed a prison guard when I was at the Barrington Unit, located between Houston and Galveston, and got an additional 99 year sentence for that assault.
-I spent the next fifteen years in administrative segregation, or, “ad-seg,” as it’s known.
+I spent the next fifteen years in solitary — administrative segregation, or, “ad-seg,” as it’s known.

 I was finally released from ad-seg in January of 2020 after years and years of TDC telling me that they were never going to let me out.
-And after fifteen years I was beginning to believe them.
+And after fifteen years in solitary I was beginning to believe them.

 Ad-seg, in reality, is just a cute little euphemism used by the State to mean “the lockup” — solitary confinement.
 It is also being referred to these days as “Restricted Housing,” a public relations stunt so that the public may believe that administrative segregation has been abolished—whatever.

 Inmates, on the same hand, are now being referred to as “residents;” like we’re not all a bunch of thugs but, instead, smiley-faced kiddos away from mom and dad for the summer.
 I know, it makes me laugh too.
 But whatever kind of dress the State puts on it, a rose is still a rose, a crook is still a crook, and restricted housing is still the lockup and still ad-seg.

 Administrative segregation, in theory anyway, is used primarily for housing certain inmates (or “residents,” if you like) apart from the general prison population for “security reasons.”
 However, “security” is one of those vague, catch-all terms that prison bureaucracies love to use but in actuality could mean anything.